toyamarodrigo/rn-movieapp/README.md

 ## How to start locally

-You'll need Node and Expo before starting the app
+You'll need Node and Expo before starting the app and make an account in www.themoviedb.org to request your API KEY

 ```sh
 > git clone https://github.com/toyamarodrigo/rn-movieapp.git